naivebird/stock-price-prediction/README.md

 ### Conclusion
 Linear Regression has better metrics with a higher R squared, a lower root mean squared error (RMSE), a lower mean absolute error (MAE), and a lower mean absolute percentage error (MAPE).
 Therefore, Linear Regression is chosen.
-The prediction data used for the visualization dashboard is stored in `data/prediction` folder under the name `predicitons.csv`.
+The prediction data used for the visualization dashboard is stored in `data/prediction/predicitons.csv`.
 This file will later be used by Streamlit to load the data for the price prediction dashboard.

 ## Part 3
 ### Comparing Streamlit and Dash: